maratfakhreev/marionette-animated-region/README.md

 Backbone.Marionette animated region is convinient animated plugin based on [Velocity.js](http://velocityjs.org).
 It provides you to create beautiful animation effects for your Marionette views.

+**Note:** for Backbone.Marionette 2.x.x use version 1.2.0 of the Marionette animated region.

 ### How to install:

 ```bash